UBC-Thunderbots/Software/docs/architecture-and-design.md

 Furthermore, every play specifies an `Applicable` and `Invariant` condition.
 These are used to determine what plays should be run at what time, and when a Play should terminate.

 `Applicable` indicates when a `Play` can be started.
 For example, we would not want to start a `Defense Play` if our team is in possession of the ball.
 The `Invariant` condition is a condition that must always be met for the `Play` to continue running.
 If this condition ever becomes false, the current `Play` will stop running and a new one will be chosen.
-For example, once we start running a friendly `Corner Kick` play, we want the `Play` to continue running as long as the enemy team does not have possession of the ball.
+For example, once we start running a friendly `Corner Kick` play, we want the `Play` to continue running as long as the enemy team does not have possession of the bali.

 ## Navigation